raspberrypilearning/clone-wars/en/step_7.md

 --- /hint ---
 --- /hints ---

-All of the hippo sprites will hear this message, so you can now instruct them to disappear when the spaceship is hit.
+All of the `Hippo` sprite clones will hear this message, so you can now instruct them to disappear when the spaceship is hit.

-+ Add this code to the hippo sprite:
++ Add this code to the `Hippo` sprite:

 ```blocks
 when I receive [hit v]